GPA & MCAT

 Benefits of a Gap Year

 Most health professional schools can be another 4+ years of education and training.
 Additionally, many schools may require a residency component, which can be another few years.
 Given this lengthy commitment, it would be wise to consider taking a break and recalibrating so you can be prepared for the academic and mental rigor of a health professional school.
+Check out additional reasons to take a gap year.

 PRE-MED Student Organizations: